sass/sass/doc-src/SASS_CHANGELOG.md

   and {Sass::Script::Functions#lightness lightness}
   functions return the corresponding HSL values of the color.

+* The {Sass::Script::Functions#grayscale grayscale}
+  function converts a color to grayscale.

+* The {Sass::Script::Functions#complement complement}
+  function returns the complement of a color.

 ### Variable Names

 SassScript variable names may now contain hyphens.